 Do hedge funds ever lose money?

-The prime objective of hedge funds is to make a profit irrespective of market conditions.
+The primary objective of hedge funds is to generate a profit regardless of market conditions.
 Losses and failure are simply unacceptable.
 However, hedge funds do lose money, incur heavy losses, and, in extreme cases, are forced to shut down.

-Due to the competitive nature of the business, investment strategies that hedge funds use are usually risky.
+Due to the competitive nature of the business, the investment strategies employed by hedge funds are typically high-risk.
 One of the biggest factors that can lead to hedge fund failure is high leverage.
 Perhaps the most famous and well-documented hedge fund failure is the collapse of Long-Term Capital Management (LTCM).

 LTCM was established in 1994, focusing on arbitrage strategies that take advantage of pricing differences in two or more markets.
 In its second year alone, the hedge fund made annualized returns of 43 percent (after fees).
 However, exposure to the 1998 Russian Financial crisis, primarily through derivatives and high leverage, ultimately resulted in its collapse.